Banditry: Medieval period

 Tradition depicts medieval German robber barons as bandits.

+In France and other parts of western Europe, large bands of armed men became an important form of banditry during periods of prolonged warfare.
+During the Hundred Years' War, groups of routiers—mercenaries and soldiers who supported themselves through warfare and plunder—operated across large areas of France.
+After the Treaty of Brétigny in 1360, unemployed soldiers formed or joined bands that continued to raid and pillage the countryside, including the notorious Tard-Venus.
+Some of these companies were highly organised and could number hundreds or thousands of armed men.

+Early modern period

+In the Balkans under Ottoman rule, armed groups known as hajduks were active from at least the 15th century.
+They generally operated in small bands from mountainous areas and preyed on officials, merchants and travellers.
+Later Balkan traditions often portrayed them as popular heroes and fighters against Ottoman rule, although their activities also included ordinary banditry.

+A 17th-century bandit attack as depicted by Flemish painter Cornelis de Wael.

+In Italy in the late 16th century, the bandit Marco Sciarra assembled several smaller groups into a large and well-organised armed force operating between the Papal States and the Kingdom of Naples.
+He styled himself the Re della Campagna ("King of the Campagna") and was able to resist government forces for several years.
+His activities illustrate how bandit groups could acquire military organisation and political influence in early modern Europe.

-Pope Sixtus V had about 5,000 bandits executed in the five years before his death in 1590, but there were reputedly 27,000 more at liberty throughout Central Italy.
+During the five years before his death in 1590, about 5,000 bandits were executed under Pope Sixtus V, while an estimated 27,000 others were reportedly still at large in Central Italy.

+In the Anglo-Scottish borderlands, the Border Reivers carried out organised raids, livestock theft and other forms of cross-border banditry throughout the 16th century.

 Brigandry in Italy

 Banditry or brigandry, while existing in Italy since pre-historic times, became particularly widespread in Southern Italy following the Unification of Italy in the 1860s.
 Brigands such as Carmine Crocco, Michelina Di Cesare, Ninco Nanco, and Nicola Napolitano were active during this period and eventually developed followings as folk heroes.
 Brigandage in Southern Italy continued sporadically following the 1870s, with brigands such as Giuseppe Musolino and Francesco Paolo Varsallona forming bandit gangs at the turn of the 20th century.
 Salvatore Giuliano and Gaspare Pisciotta formed a brigand group in Sicily in the 1940s to 1950 and similarly became known as folk heroes.
 Sardinia has a long history of banditry, with the bandit and kidnapping group anonima sarda being the most recent manifestation of this phenomenon.